Georgia Tech: Satellite campuses

 Georgia Tech also operates a campus in Metz, in northeastern France, known as Georgia Tech Europe (GTE).
-Opened in October 1990, it offers master's-level courses in Electrical and Computer Engineering, Computer Science and Mechanical Engineering and Ph.D. coursework in Electrical and Computer Engineering and Mechanical Engineering.
+Opened in October 1990, it offers master's-level courses in Electrical and Computer Engineering, Computer Science, and Mechanical Engineering and Ph.D. coursework in electrical and computer engineering and mechanical engineering.
 Georgia Tech Europe was the defendant in a lawsuit pertaining to the language used in advertisements, which was a violation of the Toubon Law.

 Georgia Tech and Tianjin University cooperatively operated a campus in Shenzhen, Guangdong, China — Georgia Tech Shenzhen Institute, Tianjin University.
-Launched in 2014, the institute offered undergraduate and graduate programs in electrical and computer engineering, analytics, computer science, environmental engineering, and industrial design.
-Admission and degree requirements at the institute are the same as those in Atlanta.
+Launched in 2014, it offered undergraduate and graduate programs in electrical and computer engineering, analytics, computer science, environmental engineering, and industrial design.
+Admission and degree requirements at Georgia Tech were the same as those in Atlanta.
 In September 2024, Georgia Tech announced that it was ending its partnership with Tianjin University following U.S. congressional scrutiny of potential ties to the People's Liberation Army.

-The College of Design (formerly College of Architecture) maintains a small permanent presence in Paris in affiliation with the École d'architecture de Paris-La Villette and the College of Computing has a similar program with the Barcelona School of Informatics at the Polytechnic University of Catalonia in Barcelona, Spain.
-There are additional programs in Athlone, Ireland, Shanghai, China, and Singapore.
+The College of Design (formerly College of Architecture) maintains a small permanent presence in Paris in affiliation with the École d'architecture de Paris-La Villette, and the College of Computing has a similar program with the Barcelona School of Informatics at the Polytechnic University of Catalonia in Barcelona, Spain.
+There are additional programs in Athlone, Ireland; Shanghai, China; and Singapore.
 Georgia Tech was supposed to have set up two campuses for research and graduate education in the cities of Visakhapatnam and Hyderabad, Telangana, India by 2010, but it appeared the plans had been set on hold as of 2011.